osteele/p5-server/README.md

 * If `filename` is a directory, the browser displays a list of sketches and files in that directory.
 * If `filename` is not supplied, the browser displays sketches and files in the current directory.
 (This is the same as `p5 serve .`.)

+### `p5 convert filename --to html | javascript`

+Converts between HTML and JavaScript-only sketches.

+Converting a JavaScript-only sketch is simple.
+An HTML file with the same base name is created.
+This will only fail if the directory already contains a HTML file with this name.

+Converting an HTML sketch to a JavaScript-only sketch involves deleting the HTML file that includes the script.
+This potentially looses some information.
+Before the file is deleted, the following checks are made:

+* The HTML file should include only a single script file.
+* The libraries that the HTML file includes (via `<script>` tags) should be the same as the libraries that will be inferred from the script file.
+(See “Library inference”, below.)

 ## API